KPD: Missing 86-year-old man found safe in North Carolina - NewsBreak

 HAW RIVER, N.C. — A couple was arrested after pawning a stolen gun from a home in their own neighborhood in Haw River.
 Alamance County Sherriff's Office said Jackson Ramirez, 24, and Taylor Stanton, 22, were arrested after trying to pawn a shotgun that was taken from a home on Doe Lane.

-Two people jump from a moving minivan following a high-speed deputy chase; driver assaults deputy after crashing
+Driver crashes after I-40 chase topping 150 mph, North Carolina troopers say

-ALAMANCE COUNTY, N.C. — A man and a woman jumped from a moving vehicle during a deputy chase while the driver kept going until he crashed Tuesday night, according to the Alamance County Sheriff's Office.
-It happened around 8:48 p.m.
-Deputies were conducting a traffic stop when they noticed...
+The chase began in Durham County and moved into Wake County -- with the crash happening in south Raleigh.

-Family of NC woman killed when neighbor allegedly fired into ceiling questioning investigation
+Family of Clemmons woman killed when neighbor allegedly fired into ceiling questioning Forsyth County Sheriff’s Office investigation

 FORSYTH COUNTY, N.C. — The family of a Clemmons woman that deputies say was killed when a man fired a gun into the ceiling of the apartment below her is now questioning the sheriff’s office’s response.
 Documents show deputies had been called to a reported discharge of a firearm at the same location – a […]